uab-cgds-worthey/quac/docs/quac_cli.md

 - Pass custom snakemake args using option `--extra_args`.
 - Dry-run snakemake using flag `--dryrun`.
 Note that this is same as `--extra_args='-n'`.
 - Override cluster config file passed to snakemake using `--cluster_config`.
+- Submit snakemake process to Slurm, instead of running it locally, using `--snakemake_slurm`.
+- Override slurm partition used for the snakemake procees via `--slurm_partition`.
-- Run snakemake locally, instead of submitting it to Slurm, using `--run_locally`.
-Note that jobs triggered by snakemake workflow will still be submitted to Slurm.
+- Submit jobs triggered by snakemake workflow to Slurm using `--subtasks_slurm`.
 - Reruns failed jobs once again by default.
 This may be modified using `--rerun_failed`.
-- Override slurm partition used via `--slurm_partition`.

 ## Minimal example